 - When the culture is ready, it should look like a thick yoghurt.
 It will pull away from the sides of the jar cleanly and have a glossy surface.

-How To Make A Thermophilic Starter Culture
+How To Make Thermophilic Culture

 Also, allow the milk to cool to, and incubate at, 110 degrees Fahrenheit, for only 6-8 hours instead of the longer period for a Mesophilic culture.